-For an in-person hearing a student must request permission in writing from the Director of the Ph.D.
+All proposal hearings should be conducted in person except in situations where there is an approved accommodation (see Time Limit in the PhD Program section of Academic Policies and Procedures).
+A student must request permission in writing from the Director of the Ph.D.
 Program to allow one member of the committee, typically the outside member, to participate in the hearing remotely (telephone or Zoom).
 Upon deciding this request, the Director will take into account the reason(s) why the person cannot physically attend, any special reasons why the non-attendance would significantly impact the hearing and/or the dissertation process, and the role played by the member in guiding the research and/or judging the outcome (e.g., being "chair" of the committee).
 The costs of travel related to the member's being at the meeting will not be sufficient reason for granting such a request.
 Moreover, approval of such requests does not obligate the Heller School or Brandeis University to make the arrangements for or to pay the charges related to the teleconferencing -- both of which are the responsibility of the student.